For media enquiries, please connect via firstname.lastname@example.org.

 Find out more: sign up to the Readers Group below or visit the EPL/Capital City Press site now.

 SG Wong holds a B.A.
 (Honours) in English Literature from the University of Alberta.
 She speaks four languages—at varying degrees of proficiency—and usually only curses in one of them.
-She is a member of the Writers’ Guild of Alberta, Crime Writers of Canada, and Sisters in Crime (National).
-She is currently President of the Sisters in Crime—Canada West chapter.
+She is a member of the Writers’ Guild of Alberta and Sisters in Crime (National).
+She is currently Past President of the Sisters in Crime—Canada West chapter.

-SG Wong has been a moderator and/or panelist and a public speaker at such diverse events as the Calgary Comics and Entertainment Expo, the Edmonton Comics and Entertainment Expo, the PureSpec Science Fiction Festival, the When Words Collide readers festival, the Bloody Words XIII mystery convention, the Words in 3D 2015 literary conference, Word on the Square, and Noir at the Bar (in Edmonton, Calgary, and Vancouver).
-She has also presented workshops for the Edmonton Public School Board (Hillcrest Junior High), LitFest, the Edmonton Public Library, and ChiSeries Winnipeg.
+SG Wong has been a public speaker at such diverse events as the Calgary Comics and Entertainment Expo, the Edmonton Comics and Entertainment Expo, the PureSpec Science Fiction Festival, the When Words Collide readers festival, the Bloody Words XIII mystery convention, the Words in 3D 2015 literary conference, Word on the Square, Noir at the Bar (in Edmonton, Calgary, and Vancouver), and Bouchercon 2017.
+She has also presented workshops for the Edmonton Public School Board, LitFest, the Edmonton Public Library, and ChiSeries Winnipeg.

 SG Wong’s debut novel, DIE ON YOUR FEET, was originally published in 2013 as an ebook, by Carina Press.
 It was a finalist for a 2014 Arthur Ellis Award for Excellence in Canadian Crime Writing for Best Crime First Novel.

 SG Wong has since parted ways amicably with Carina Press and now publishes the Lola Starke series as an indie author.
 The second Lola Starke novel, IN FOR A POUND, was nominated for a 2016 Whistler Independent Book Award.
+Both IN FOR A POUND and DEVIL TAKE THE HINDMOST are Library Journal SELF-e selections.
 Her short story, “The Fix,” is published in Sleuth Magazine, while “Movable Type” is included in the anthology, AB NEGATIVE (Coffin Hop Press, 2015).
 “Movable Type” was a finalist for a 2016 Arthur Ellis Award for Best Short Story.
+In 2018, the Year of Publishing Women, Wong has two short stories slated for release.

-SG Wong has also published in Avenue Edmonton magazine and has been a “Blue Pencil” mentor for the Canadian Literature Centre at the University of Alberta.
+SG Wong has also been a “Blue Pencil” mentor for the Canadian Literature Centre at the University of Alberta.
 In 2015/16, she was a mentor with the Writers’ Guild of Alberta Borderlines Writers Circle.

 She lives in Edmonton with her family.
 There are also LEGO.
 And light sabres.
 And cookies.